christianalfoni/jflux/DOCUMENTATION.md

 ```

 ####<a name="components-compile">Compile</a>
-The first and only argument passed to a components render method is the `template` function.
-The compile function returns a UI data structure that jFlux understands.
+The first and only argument passed to a components render method is the `compile` function.
+The compile function
+returns a UI data structure that jFlux understands.
 Compile can take the following arguments:

 - string
 - number